Help to inform and shape the future with a career in the innovative world of contemporary journalism.

 To expand your skills in two key areas, students have the option of studying a double masters program.
 While studying in a Master of Journalism, you can also complete a Master of International Relations.
 Learn more

-Information about the double Masters with Warwick University will be available soon.
-This new double degree will allow you to undertake a Master of Journalism with Monash, and a second Masters degree with Warwick’s Politics and International Studies Department.
-The degree will be available to Warwick students in 2015, and to Australian students in 2016.
+Monash also offers a Double Masters with Warwick University‘s Politics and International Studies Department.
+This new double degree allows you to undertake a Master of Journalism with Monash, and a second Masters degree with Warwick’s Politics and International Studies Department.
+The degree is available to both Warwick and Monash students.

 Click here for fees and entry requirements for domestic and international students.